0xsirus/zharf/README.md

 the program but at the same time the slower the fuzzing will be.
 By default this ratio is 1 which is the maximum ratio.
 Passing values less than one will increase speed and decrease the analysis accuracy.
-But for big programs, the speed gain well overweights the prevision loss.
+But for big programs, the speed gain well overweights the precision loss.
 If you want to use this variable, it's recommended to pass a value between 0.2 and 0.8 based on the speed change that you observe in the fuzzer board.